 - a.
 The first choice marked on each ballot shall be counted initially.
-If a candidate receives a majority of the first choices, that candidate shall be declared elected.
-If no candidate receives a majority of first choices, an instant runoff consisting of additional rounds of ballot counting shall be conducted.
+If a candidate receives a majority of the first choices, that candidate shall be declared elected there are as many candidates as there are open positions, those candidates are elected.
+If no candidate receives a majority of first choicesthere are more candidates than open positions on the ballot, an instant runoff consisting of additional rounds of ballot counting shall be conducted.
 Voters may rank as many or as few candidates as they desire on each ballot. - In every round of counting, each ballot is counted as one vote for that ballot's highest ranked continuing candidate.
 A candidate receiving a majority of valid votes in a round is declared elected. - c.
-If no candidate receives a majority of valid votes in a round, the candidate with the fewest votes shall be eliminated, and all ballots shall be recounted. - d.
+If no candidate receives a majority of valid votes in a roundthere are more candidates than there are open positions in that ballot, the candidate with the fewest votes shall be eliminated, and all ballots shall be recounted. - d.
 If the total number of votes of the two or more candidates credited with the lowest number of votes is less than the number of votes credited to the candidate with the next highest number of votes, those candidates with the lowest number of votes shall be eliminated simultaneously and their votes transferred to the next-ranked continuing candidate on each ballot in a single counting operation.
 Such a situation can only arise with four or more candidates on a ballot. - e.
-This process of eliminating the candidates with the fewest votes and recounting all ballots shall continue until one candidate receives a majority of the valid votes in a round. - f.
+This process of eliminating the candidates with the fewest votes and recounting all ballots shall continue until there are the same amount of continuing candidates as there are open senate positions.ene candidate receives a majority of the valid votes in a round. - f.
 If a ballot has no more available choices ranked on it, that ballot shall be declared "exhausted" and not counted in that round or any subsequent round. - g.
 Ballots skipping one ranking shall be counted for that voter's next clearly indicated choice, but ballots skipping more than one ranking will be declared exhausted when this skipping of rankings is reached. - h.
-Ballots with two or more of the same ranking shall be declared exhausted when such duplicate rankings are reached unless only one of the candidates with the duplicate ranking is an advancing candidate. - i.
-If in any round of counting there is a tie that would affect the outcome of the elections, the tie shall be resolved in public by lot.
+Ballots with two or more of the same ranking shall be declared exhausted when such duplicate rankings are reached unless only one of the candidates with the duplicate ranking is an advancing candidate. - If in any round of counting there is a tie that would affect the outcome of the elections, the tie shall be resolved in public by lot.

-Revised and Approved February 12th, 2016 by Motion ASB-16-W-24.
+Revised and Approved February 28, 2018March 2nd 2018 February 22nd 12th, 2016 by Motion ASB 16-W-24.
+Approved by the AS Board of Directors on October 2612th, 2018